Activation of the Lymphatic and Glymphatic Systems

 • More efficient removal of metabolic byproducts

-Karu and colleagues demonstrated improved cellular respiratory efficiency and mitochondrial membrane potential following FIR exposure, suggesting improved metabolic function at the cellular level (Karu et al.).
+Karu and colleagues demonstrated improved cellular respiratory efficiency and mitochondrial membrane potential following FIR exposure [9].

 4. Neurological and Cognitive Benefits